Aquaculture Accounts

 Status Draft

-Last Updated February 2026
+Last Updated May 2026

 1. Outcome

-This Circular provides comprehensive guidance on compiling accounts for aquaculture within ocean accounting frameworks, addressing the fundamental distinction between cultivated biological resources (produced assets within the SNA production boundary) and natural biological resources (wild fisheries).
+This Circular provides guidance on compiling accounts for aquaculture within ocean accounting frameworks, addressing the fundamental distinction between cultivated biological resources (produced assets within the SNA production boundary) and natural biological resources (wild fisheries).
 Aquaculture represents a significant and growing component of global seafood production, with distinct accounting requirements that differ markedly from wild-capture fisheries[1].

 Aquaculture accounts serve critical decision use cases for governments managing blue food systems and coastal development.
 They inform sustainable aquaculture planning by quantifying production capacity, tracking environmental pressures from aquaculture operations (nutrient loading, habitat conversion), and revealing trade-offs between aquaculture expansion and ecosystem conservation.
 They support carrying capacity assessment by comparing actual production against environmental limits, enabling authorities to set appropriate licensing thresholds for coastal zones and marine areas.
 They enable GBF Target 10 reporting by tracking area under sustainable aquaculture management and documenting environmental impacts that must be minimized under the Kunming-Montreal Global Biodiversity Framework.
 They provide the evidence base for blue economy investment decisions, revealing whether aquaculture growth is economically productive while remaining within ecological boundaries.
 These functions connect directly to the policy frameworks described in TG-1.2 Blue Economy Policy and TG-1.5 OA and Fisheries Management, where aquaculture accounts provide quantitative evidence for balancing food security objectives with environmental sustainability.